magenta-aps/OS2Orgviewer/README.md

 ```

 ### Build and deploy quick start
-Inside [os2orgviewer/app](./app) directory, run any of the customized build scripts
+Inside [os2orgviewer/app](./app) directory, run the build script
 ```
 npm run build (default setup)
-OR
-npm run build-frederikshavn-med (example custom setup)
 ```

-A new directory will be created in the [app/dist](./app/dist) folder with your custom build (example: `app/dist/frederikshavn-med`).
+New directories will be created in the [app/dist](./app/dist) folder with your build (example: `app/dist/default/`).
 Hook it up to a server, and you'll be good to go.

 ## Configuration